How do you “Party like a pineapple”? Well, to BE a pineapple you need to stand tall, wear a crown and be sweet on the

 Good thing I took a photo because they were gone in about 3.5 seconds.

 I totally ran out of time making the cake and the macarons that I cheated on the cupcakes.
 Since I knew some of the kids were not coconut fans (crazy I know), they’re just a simple vanilla cupcake with pineapple frosting,

 Some are made to LOOK like pineapples though, with the fun pineapple cupcake wraps and toppers.

 The kids descended on this punch as if they hadn’t had anything to drink for 3 days.

 Do you think the ice cream had anything to do with it?

-A simple combination of a 2L bottle of Ginger Ale, a bottle of tropical Juice (Pineapple Mango) and a quart of Vanilla ice cream did the trick.
+A simple combination of two 2L bottle of Ginger Ale, a bottle of tropical Juice (Pineapple Mango) and a quart of Vanilla ice cream did the trick.
 Good thing I bought enough for 2 batches!

 The adorable pineapple straws were a hit too.
 I just tapped the pineapple confetti from the pineapple party printables to striped yellow paper straws.

 Pineapple Fruit Cups

 Simple fruits cups with pineapple, kiwi, and strawberries was my healthy alternative to the ice cream punch.